BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

         ]
     }

-We can see that only one of the Elastic IPs is associated with an Instance.
+We can see that only one of the Elastic IPs is associated with an Instance, because only one has an AssociationId

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~